mmosholder/phonebook/README.md

 Seeding can be done from a terminal window by running `vendor/bin/bash sail php artisan seed:contacts {your_amount}`.
 Please don't go wild, I didn't put in any pagination.

+You may notice the seeded phone numbers have a variety of delimiters and spaces and characters -- this is due to the nature of my simple implementation of Faker & seeding.
+The phone number input UI will not allow these characters and will only submit phone numbers in the format of (xxx) xxx-xxxx.

 ## Enjoy!